SecurityHero/ShieldRate/README.md

 #### Vulnerability Management Discussion

-**Josh**: Good morning, Jimmy!
+**Josh**: Good morning, Hasan!

-**Jimmy**: Good morning!
+**Hasan**: Good morning!
 I heard you're ready to conduct some scans.

 **Josh**: Yep, now that our vulnerability management policy is in place, I wanted to get started on conducting some scheduled credentialed scans of your environment.

-**Jimmy**: Sounds good to me.
+**Hasan**: Sounds good to me.
 What’s involved, and how can we help?

 **Josh**: We're planning to schedule weekly scans of the server infrastructure.
 We estimate it’ll take about 4 to 6 hours to scan all 200 assets.
 We’ll need you to provide administrative credentials so the scan engine can remotely log into the servers and assess them.

-**Jimmy**: Whoa, hold on.
+**Hasan**: Whoa, hold on.
 What exactly does scanning entail?
 I’m a bit concerned about resource usage, also you want admin credentials for all 200 machines?
 That doesn’t sound safe.

 **Josh**: Those are valid concerns.
 The scan engine sends different traffic to the servers to check for vulnerabilities.
 This includes looking at the registry, checking for outdated software, and identifying insecure protocols or suites.
 That’s why credentials are needed.

-**Jimmy**: I see.
+**Hasan**: I see.
 As long as it doesn’t take the servers offline, I think we’ll be okay.

 **Josh**: Absolutely.
 Let’s start by scanning just one server and monitor the resource utilization.

-**Jimmy**: That sounds like a good idea.
+**Hasan**: That sounds like a good idea.

 **Josh**: Great.
 Also, for the credentials, could you set something up in Active Directory?
 You can leave the credentials disabled until we’re ready to scan, then enable them during the scan.
 Afterward, we can de-provision or disable the account.
 A kind of “just-in-time” access approach.

-**Jimmy**: That sounds good.
+**Hasan**: That sounds good.
 I’ll have Susan start working on the automation for account provisioning.

 **Josh**: Awesome.
 Talk soon!

-**Jimmy**: Sounds good.
+**Hasan**: Sounds good.
 I’ll get back to you once the credentials are set up.
 See you later!

 **Josh**: See you later!